Suparn Verma

-Suparn Verma is an Indian writer and film director, who works in Hindi film industry.
-He has directed many films such as Ek Khiladi Ek Haseena, Acid Factory, and Aatma.
+Suparn Varma (born 24 September 1974) is an Indian film director, screenwriter, producer who works in Hindi cinema.
+He is best known for directing television shows such as The Family Man (2021), Rana Naidu (2023) and The Trial (2023).

 Career

-Verma started his career as a journalist and.
+Varma started his career as a journalist and.
 In 2005 he made his debut as a director with the film Ek Khiladi Ek Haseena.
 Then in 2009 he has directed Acid Factory, which didn't do well in the box office.
 And then in 2013 he made his directorial comeback with his third film Aatma.